 groups with particular behavioural difficulties.
 Pupils are confident, self-assured learners.
 Their excellent attitudes to learning have a strong, positive impact on their progress.
 They are proud of their achievements and of their school. which are applied consistently.
 Disruptive incidents seldom occur.
 Pupils are confident and self- assured.
 They take pride in their work, their school and their appearance.
 Pupils' attitudes to all aspects of their learning are consistently positive.
+These positive attitudes have a good impact on the

+progress they make.

+Engagement a

+Outcomes Outcomes

-These positive attitudes have a good impact on the progress they make.
-Engagement a Outcomes of Quality of learning, tead Teaching is highly effective in inspiring pupils and ensuring that they learn extremely well.
+Teaching is highly effective in inspiring pupils and ensuring that they learn extremely well.
 The pace within the lesson ensures all pupils are engaged and make progress from their individual starting points.
 Teachers and other adults generate high levels of enthusiasm for, participation in and commitment to learning.
-This approach ensures that The teaching is consistently effective in ensuring that all pupils are motivated and engaged The pace within the lesson ensures that the vast majority of pupils are engaged, and ensures that they make progress from their start points.
-The teacher and other adults enthuse and motivate most pupils to participate.
-This approach shows that most children want to work hard and Teaching ensures that pupils are engaged by their work and little time is wasted.
+This approach ensures that ALL pupils and groups of pupils' want to work hard and improve.
+Quality of learning, teacDescriptionThe teaching is consistently effectivein ensuring that all pupils aremotivated and engagedThe pace within the lesson ensuresthat the vast majority of pupils areengaged, and ensures that theymake progress from their start points.The teacher and other adults enthuseand motivate most pupils toparticipate.
+This approach shows thatmost children want to work hard andimprove.
+Teaching ensures that pupils are engaged by their work and little time is wasted.
 The pace of the lesson does on occasional cause pupils to be disengaged.
 However this does not have a significant impact on hindering their progress.
-The teacher and other adults occasionally enthuse and motivate large majority pupils to participate, Teaching fails to promote pupil engagement, enjoyment and motivation and time is wasted.
+The teacher and other adults occasionally enthuse and motivate large majority pupils to participate, work hard and improve.
+Teaching fails to promote pupil engagement, enjoyment and motivation and time is wasted.
 The pace of the lesson hinders the pupils from making at least satisfactory progress.

-ALL pupils and groups of pupils' want to work hard and improve. improve. work hard and improve. want to work hard and improve.
-Subject Knowledge and d Teaching Strategies Quality of learning, tead ching and assessment Leadership and Subject Knowledge & planning for pupils to achieve The teacher draws on excellent subject knowledge to ensure that all groups of pupils make substantial and sustained progress, developing excellent knowledge and understanding, considering their different starting points Teacher has high expectations of all pupils.
+Subject Knowledge and

+Quality of learning, tead Leadership and

+Subject Knowledge & planning for pupils to achieve

+The teacher draws on excellent subject knowledge to ensure that all groups of pupils make substantial and sustained progress, developing excellent knowledge and understanding, considering their different starting points Teacher has high expectations of all pupils.
 Teacher uses well-developed subject knowledge to ensure that all groups of pupils make consistently strong progress, developing secure knowledge and understanding, considering their different starting points.
 Teachers in some subjects and key stages use their secure subject knowledge.
 Due attention is often given to the careful assessment of pupils' learning but this is not always conducted rigorously enough and may result in some unnecessary Teacher's subject knowledge and the planning of the curriculum and subject taught is inadequate.
 No consideration is given to prior learning.
 Poor/incorrect subject knowledge either blocks learning or creates misconceptions in pupils; minds.